 Set up a separate account for maintenance

 Half of the fun in life is all of the many twists and turns that come along.
 Although you can’t predict when emergencies will happen, you can take measures to be as prepared as possible.
-Create a separate fund for home repairs and necessary renovations, especially if you purchased your home “as is.”
+Create a separate fund for home repairs and necessary renovations.
+This is especially important if you purchased your home “as is.”
 Unless the house you moved into was newly built and you were its first residents, the chances of having to update something are pretty great.
-We had a plumbing problem the year we moved in and the HVAC system came up for replacing a few years later.
+We had a plumbing problem the year we moved in.
+The HVAC system came up for replacing a few years later.

 Prioritize upgrades by necessity not price

 It can be tempting to push that major upgrade back because you’re worried it will break the bank.
 However, doing so may cause even more severe damage to your finances.
 If your home is in desperate need of a new, major appliance or an upgraded water heater, you’re better off biting the bullet and dealing out the cash.
 Doing so will not only provide you with a peace of mind (and probably an easier lifestyle, with newer amenities) but also prevent a major disaster that can cause expensive home damage.